Carol A. Barnes: Primate Research

-Supporting Women and the Underprivileged in Neuroscience
+Mentoring

-Carol A Barnes has been recognized by her peers and the public for her work in promoting opportunities for women and the underprivileged in neuroscience.
+Barnes has been recognized by her peers and the public for her work in promoting opportunities for women and the underprivileged in neuroscience.
 In 2010, she received the Mika Salpeter Lifetime Achievement Award which "recognizes individuals with outstanding career achievements in neuroscience who have also actively promoted the professional advancement of women in neuroscience."

 Furthermore, she is an active participant in the NIH Disadvantaged High School Student Research Program, Minority Access to Research Careers, and the McNair Achievement Program.
-Finally, in 2013 Barnes gave a keynote address at the Celebration of Women in Neuroscience entitled "The Evolving Face of Neuroscience: Role of Women and Globalization."
+In 2013 Barnes gave a keynote address at the Celebration of Women in Neuroscience entitled "The Evolving Face of Neuroscience: Role of Women and Globalization."